Airports of Thailand: History

-Therefore, Don Mueang was chosen as the new location and thus became the "Don Mueang Airport".
+The area chosen became Don Mueang Airport.
 On the morning of March 8, 1914, the airplanes took off from Sa Pathum Airport for the last time and flew into Don Mueang Airport for the first time.
 The airport was officially opened on March 27, 1914.
 In 1940, the Air Force established the Civil Aviation Division to carry out operations on international aviation.
 Eight years later, it was upgraded from a division to a department.
 They renovated the Don Mueang Airport to be an international airport and changed the official name to "Bangkok Airport" on June 21, 1955.
 Subsequently, the National Assembly enacted the Act on Airports of Thailand, B.E.
 2522, requiring the establishment of an airport authority.
-The Airport Authority of Thailand, abbreviated as AAT, was formed from the act.
-AOT has been in operation under said act since July 1, 1979, and is considered the founding day of AOT.
-The AOT has expanded to four more international regions by shifting its management approach to a commercial one, namely Chiang Mai, Hat Yai, Phuket, and Chiang Rai (Currently, it changed to the new name "Mae Fah Luang Chiang Rai Airport" on March 13, 2010).
+The Airport Authority of Thailand, abbreviated as AAT, was formed from the act and began operation in July 1, 1979.
+As the successor to AAT, Airports of Thailand considers that date its own founding day.

-After that, Don Mueang Airport grew into a thriving business, and it became an international airport.
-The Sa Pathum airfield, previously used as the main field, was replaced by the Suvarnabhumi airport on September 28, 2006.
+The Sa Pathum airfield, previously used as the main field, was replaced by the Suvarnabhumi Airport on September 28, 2006.
 During the same time, AOT came to administrate Suvarnabhumi.
-In the following years, Bangkok airport's name was changed back to Don Mueang Airport on March 13, 2007.
+In the following years, Bangkok Airport's name was changed back to Don Mueang Airport on March 13, 2007.
 The Suvarnabhumi Airport's buildings and facilities were renovated to increase efficiency and responsiveness to travelers' needs.
-This resulted in success and rapid progress.
-Suvarnabhumi Airport became one of the main airports in Thailand which have more than 40 million global travelers each year.
-And they have their own domestic airlines all about eight airlines.
+Suvarnabhumi Airport became one of the main airports in Thailand which has more than 40 million global travelers each year.
+It serves around eight airlines.

+The AOT has expanded to four more international regions, namely Chiang Mai, Hat Yai, Phuket, and Chiang Rai.